Instruct Eric

 Featured Financial Services, Banking and Insurance cases

-Acting as sole counsel for an insurer in relation to a claim brought in respect of an income protection policy for disability discrimination, breach of contract, and mis-selling.
+Acted as sole counsel for an insurer in relation to a claim brought under an income protection policy for unpaid income protection and underpaid fracture cover.

-Acted as sole counsel for an insurer in relation to a claim brought in respect of a residential landlords insurance policy for damage alleged to have been caused by an escape of water.
+Acted as sole counsel for an insurer in relation to a claim brought under a residential landlords insurance policy for damage caused by an escape of water.

-Advised a foreign national in relation to the regulatory compliance requirements in the Financial Services and Markets Act 2000 applicable to the acquisition of a FCA-authorised company by a foreign entity.
+Advised a foreign national in relation to the regulatory compliance requirements in the Financial Services and Markets Act 2000 applicable to the acquisition of a FCA-authorised company by a foreign entity and the permitted activities under the target company’s licence.

 Assisted (as a pupil) with drafting an advice and submissions in relation to a complaint made to the Channel Islands Financial Ombudsman in respect of an insurer’s decision to avoid or cancel an ATE insurance policy.